hohsieh/hec-ras-docker/README.txt

 /hecras/run.sh : This file is executed when the container starts.
 It looks for number of threads and amount of memory available, to then set the threading and memory perameters within the environment.

-/hecras/project : default project directory, this is where the provided files live.
-Needs to include a ru n.sh script to do the actual execution of the required function.
+/hecras/project : Houses the user provided project files which are used in the run.
+This is also the default executiion directory, any `*.sh` files which live in this directory will be executed.

-/hecras/project/run.sh : This is the user-provided run script.
-It just needs to execute the binary against the required files, and decide what to do with the results.
-YOU CAN OVERRIDE THREADING AND MEMORY VARS by setting them in this file, as it is executed last.
+/hecras/project/run.sh : This is the user-provided run script, which should look similar to the provided `example.project.run.sh`.
+This script handles any threading overrides, allows user to configure s3 bucket mounts, and then executes the actual project run.
+Note that this file can be named anything, as long as it ends with `.sh`.

 -----

 ## Required Vars:

-Pre-set environment vars that are REQUIRED for this container.
+These variables are pre-set within the container environment and are REQUIRED for this specific setup.
 Do not change these unless you know what you are doing:

 ```
 ENV RAS_LIB_PATH=/hecras/libs:/hecras/libs/mkl:/hecras/libs/rhel_8